Active

 Other Trusted Network Projects:

-From Big Puffy Yellow.
-We need a driver and a truck to pick up a trailer of (20) 275gal IBC in Trumbauersville PA (1 hour outside of Philidelphia) and deliver to Asheville. (weight 3,500 lbs)
+UPDATE: DRIVER FOUND: CALL FOR VOLUNTEER (10/11/2024) Big Puffy Yellow needs a driver and a truck to pick up a trailer of (20) 275gal IBC in Trumbauersville PA (1 hour outside of Philadelphia) and deliver to Asheville.
+The water totes are available for pick up on Tuesday morning (10/15/2024) Your fuel would be reimbursed.

 — Karine Maynard is a disaster relief veteran and trusted member of the BWB community.
 She and her husband Matt were part of the team that helped rebuild post Katrina.
 You can donate to her Venmo directly, she is also requesting items like cat or dog food, baby formula, wipes and diapers via Amazon, to get to North Carolina by the end of this week!
 (10/2/2024)